Long poem by

 It was late in the afternoon, when the soldier ant again came by,

-Venus noticed it right away, from the corner of her eye-
+Venus noticed it right away, out of the corner of her eye-

 "I was worried you wouldn't return," she said with a charming grin,